kyphan38/arca/assets/docs/2-technologies/cloud/aws /3-foundations/4-networking.md

 - Unicast 1:1
 - Broadcast 1:ALL
 - Switches - Like Hubs with Super powers (Layer 2)
+- Switches are like hubs with superpowers (Layer 2)

 ### Layer 3 - Network - Packet